 In dotCover standalone application:

-If you need to analyze coverage of a .NET process that is started in a custom way, you can start the dotCover Controller first, and then start your .NET process. dotCover will then attach to the process automatically and record coverage analysis while you test the process.
+If you need to analyze coverage of a .NET process that is started in a custom way, you can start the Coverage Controller first, and then start your .NET process. dotCover will then attach to the process automatically and record coverage analysis while the process is executed.

-- Click Run. dotCover will open the dotCover Controller dialog box and then wait for the first .NET process that starts.
+- Click Run. dotCover will open the Coverage Controller dialog and then wait for the first .NET process that starts.